This article provides information on how to renew a self-signed user certificate (created by SafeGuard Enterprise) that is about to expire.

 - On the Client:

-- User's certificate will be renewed when they next logon to the SafeGuard Enterprise client machine.
+- User's certificate will be renewed when they next log into the SafeGuard Enterprise client machine.

-- The user's certificate will renew once the client communicates to the SafeGuard Enterprise Server and a notification from the SafeGuard System Tray icon will popup to let them know the process completed successfully.
+- The user's certificate will renew once the client communicates successfully to the SafeGuard Enterprise Server.
+A notification from the SafeGuard System Tray icon will pop up informing them that the process completed successfully.